rmizuuchi/atps-droplet-colony-communication/README.md

 ```

 For the final analysis, set the input directory in `atps_droplet_communication_analysis.ipynb` to the directory containing the three processed full-dataset pickle files.

-Run the notebooks from the repository root directory so that relative paths are resolved correctly.